avalon60/ctk_theme_builder/docs/known_issues.md

 4. CTk 5.1.2: CTkOptionMenu.configure(text\_color\_disabled=...) raises exception [#1559](https://github.com/TomSchimansky/CustomTkinter/issues/1559)
 5. CTk 5.1.2: Disabling CTkLabel - no text_color_disabled property (Regression) [#1557](https://github.com/TomSchimansky/CustomTkinter/issues/1557)

-CTk Theme Builder has a safety mechanism, allowing it to avoid these issues.
+CTk Theme Builder has a safety mechanism, allowing it to avoid most of these issues.
 It does this by taking a less surgical approach to updating the *Preview Panel*.
 Rather than update at the widget level, a full top level refresh is performed, tearing down the frames and rebuilding the widgets within the top level.
+This is not as elegant as the default behaviour, but it does allow you to get on with the task at hand.
 If / when these issues are discovered to have been fixed, the Preview Panel will be updated accordingly.

 In respect of number 5, the *Preview Panel* is unable to compensate, as it has no underlying property to work with.
 The disabled text colour of a CTkLabel, appears to be decided upon by Tkinter, as though we had rendered a tkinter.Label widget.

+#### DropdownMenu

-In addition, and this is not a bug as such, there is the *DropdownMenu* theme property to consider.
+In addition,there is the *DropdownMenu* theme property to consider.
 You can perhaps think of this as a sub-component, used by *CTkComboBox* and *CTkOptionMenu*.
 The bottom line is that it is not a widget in its own right.
-This means that to effect any changes made to it in the *Control Panel*, we have to perform a similar action, to that described above - tearing down and rebuilding the widgets in the *Preview Panel*.
+This means that to effect any changes made to it in the *Control Panel*, we currently perform a similar action, to that described above - tearing down and rebuilding the widgets in the *Preview Panel*.

+This is possibly something that can be improved in a future version of CTk Theme Builder.

 #### Geometry Updates